High Sparrow (Game of Thrones episode)

 "High Sparrow" is the third episode of the fifth season of HBO's medieval fantasy television series Game of Thrones.
 The 43rd episode of the series overall, "High Sparrow" was written by series co-creators David Benioff and D. B. Weiss, and directed by Mark Mylod, his directorial debut for the series.
 It first aired on HBO on April 26, 2015.

-In the episode, Cersei Lannister meets with the High Sparrow, the leader of a growing religious movement; Tommen Baratheon marries Margaery Tyrell; Petyr Baelish reveals to Sansa Stark that he has betrothed her to Ramsay Bolton; and Jon Snow chooses to stay at the Wall and rule as Lord Commander of the Night's Watch.
+In the episode, Cersei Lannister meets with the High Sparrow, the leader of a growing religious movement in the Faith of the Seven; Tommen Baratheon marries Margaery Tyrell; Petyr Baelish reveals to Sansa Stark that he has betrothed her to Ramsay Bolton; and Jon Snow chooses to stay at the Wall and rule as Lord Commander of the Night's Watch.
 Across the Narrow Sea, Arya Stark proves her loyalty to the Faceless Men, and Tyrion Lannister and Varys travel through Volantis.
 The episode achieved a viewership of 6.71 million in the United States, and received positive reviews from critics, who mainly praised Jon Snow's role and development, as well as the final scene.

 Prior to airing, the episode, along with the other first four episodes of the season, were leaked online.

 Plot

 In Braavos

-Jaqen helps a man drink from a pool of water.
-The man dies and Arya realizes that the pool of water is poison for those who seek a quick death.
-After Arya has an altercation with fellow acolyte the Waif, Jaqen asks her how she came to be surrounded by things owned by Arya Stark if she is no one.
-She throws her possessions into water, but does not want to discard Needle and instead hides it.
+Jaqen H'ghar helps a man drink from a pool of water.
+The man dies, and Arya Stark realizes that the pool of water is poison for those who seek a quick death.
+After Arya has an altercation with fellow acolyte "the Waif", Jaqen asks her how she came to be surrounded by things owned by Arya Stark if she is "no one".
+She throws her possessions into the water but does not want to discard her sword, "Needle", so she hides it.

 In King's Landing

-Tommen marries Margaery Tyrell, who manipulates Tommen to persuade Cersei to return to Casterly Rock, but she declines.
-Cersei goes to visit Margaery and finds her telling her handmaidens about her wedding night, and leaves defeated.
+Tommen Baratheon marries Margaery Tyrell, who attempts to manipulate Tommen to persuade Cersei Lannister, his mother, to return to Casterly Rock; she declines.
+Cersei visits Margaery and finds her telling her handmaidens about her wedding night, then leaves defeated.

-After being attacked by Lancel and the Sparrows in a brothel, the High Septon asks the Small Council to execute their leader, the High Sparrow.
-Cersei instead meets the High Sparrow and tells him that he will replace the High Septon as head of the Faith.
-Cersei has Qyburn send a message to Baelish.
+After being attacked by Lancel and the "Sparrows" in a brothel, the High Septon asks the king's Small Council to execute the Sparrow leader, the so-called "High Sparrow".
+Cersei instead meets the High Sparrow and tells him that he will replace the High Septon as head of the Faith of the Seven.
+Cersei has Qyburn send a message to Petyr Baelish.